India, China to complete disengagement of troops from Gogra-Hotsprings in Ladakh by September 12

 In July, satellite images from United States-based firm Maxar Technologies revealed that a Chinese village built nine kilometres to the east of the Doklam plateau is completely inhabited, reported NDTV.

-Beijing also approved the construction of a second highway across the disputed Aksai Chin plateau, where China controls 38,000 square kilometres of land claimed by India.
+Beijing also approved the construction of a second highway across the disputed Aksai Chin plateau in July where China controls 38,000 square kilometres of land claimed by India.